JeppeTh/Viaplay.bundle/README.md

 https://forums.plex.tv/index.php/topic/82378-viaplay-senodkfi/

 # Changes
+15/10/2014
++ Verification by pin didn't work in case of no pin

 14/10/2014
 + Corrected a navigation fault
 + Added verification by pin in addition to verification by age